Obialunamma/Obialunamma/README.md

 - 👋 Hi, I’m @Obialunamma, Chinazom Jennifer Okoli.
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics/Science and Bioinformatics
 - 🌱 I’m currently learning Machine learning in Python and R programming
 - 💞️ I’m looking to collaborate on any resources, connections and Job opportunities on Data Analytics/Science
 - 📫 How to reach me chinazom.jennifer@gmail.com